OSVTAC/OSVTAC.github.io/meetings/2018/2018-11-08/minutes.md

 Member Hage suggested going back to the section on security and expanding the background appendix, before DT gets too far along.

-Member Wasserman repeated that he thought the committee’s recommendations should be kept in the mind of DT to ensure the parameters are maintained.
-He asked if discussion should be focused on using containers or in a broader sense.
+Member Wasserman again recommended that we keep open lines of communication with DT to ensure that the committee's recommendations are followed.

 Member Hage said he will work more on the glossary to amplify terms for cryptography and security.
 Member Wasserman suggested a way to present